Part-time Faculty A-M

 Further, Mr. Baroni served as adjunct professor of law at DePaul University College of Law from 2005 to 2010 where he has taught Advanced Illinois Criminal Law and Policy.
 In 2011, Baroni joined the adjunct faculty at Loyola University Chicago School of Law, teaching Illinois Criminal Law and Policy.
 These classes focus on substantive Illinois law and policies underlying those statutes.

-In 2007, the Illinois Supreme Court appointed Baroni to his current position on the Second District Committee on Character and Fitness.
-As a member of the Committee for the last six years, Baroni is charged with ensuring the ethical and intellectual integrity of people applying to practice law in Illinois.
+In 2007, the Illinois Supreme Court appointed Baroni to the Second District Committee on Character and Fitness.
+As a member of the Committee, Baroni is charged with ensuring the ethical and intellectual integrity of people applying to practice law in Illinois.
+He continues to serve on the committee today.

-In 2013, the Illinois Supreme Court appointed Baroni to his current position on the Illinois Pattern Jury Instruction Criminal Committee, CLEAR Commission Subcommittee.
-As a member of the CLEAR Subcommittee, Baroni is charged with drafting proposed jury instructions based on the changes recommended by the CLEAR Commission and enacted in the Criminal Code of 2012.
+From 2013 to 2016, the Illinois Supreme Court appointed Baroni to the Illinois Pattern Jury Instruction Criminal Committee, CLEAR Commission Subcommittee.
+As a member of the CLEAR Subcommittee, Baroni was charged with drafting proposed jury instructions based on the changes recommended by the CLEAR Commission and enacted in the Criminal Code of 2012.

-In 2010, Baroni began co-authoring the annual seminal treatise on Illinois criminal sentencing called the Illinois Sentencing and Disposition Guide published by Lexis/Nexis.
+From 2010 to 2017, Baroni co-authored the annual seminal treatise on Illinois criminal sentencing called the Illinois Sentencing and Disposition Guide published by Lexis/Nexis.
 His co-author is Justice Gino DiVito.
-The 2014-15 Guide comes out in November 2014.